livz/livz.github.io/_tips/Dynamic-libraries-loading.md

 ## Overview

-Another not so well-known environment variable is ```DYLD_PRINT_LIBRARIES```.
+The process of loading dynamic libraries on MacOS uses a set of not very well-known environment variables.
+One of them is ```DYLD_PRINT_LIBRARIES```.
 When set, a program will display all the dynamic libraries as they get loaded.

 To see the names and versions of the shared libraries that a program is linked against, we can use ```otool```: